AlandSailingRobots/SailingRobotsWebsite/pages/configuration/sailingRobot/README.md

 I as a beginner developper in web development, I was not comfortable enough with Javascript at the moment I wrote this page.

+# Update of the DB
+The body file must be adapted and the file php/getConfigData.php as well on each update made on the structure of the DB.